MHA New Student Page

 Registration for Courses

 - Your program director will schedule a time to discuss your career goals and a degree-completion plan.
-Once the course selection is set, she will work with the Registrar’s office to help you register for Fall Term classes.
-The courses available this Fall are:
+Once the course selection is set, she will work with the Registrar’s office to help you register for Spring Term classes.
+The courses available this Spring are:

 |Term||Start Date||End Date||Course Number||Course Name|